Fact-checked by the ZeroinDaily editorial team

 Is Claap better than Loom for sales teams?

-Claap is generally better for sales teams because of its native Salesforce and HubSpot CRM sync and AI-generated meeting summaries.
-Loom requires manual link sharing with CRM records, which adds friction at scale.
-Teams recording external sales calls will find Claap’s structured output more actionable.
+For most sales teams, yes.
+Claap’s native Salesforce and HubSpot CRM sync and AI-generated meeting summaries give it a structural advantage over Loom, which requires manual link sharing with CRM records.
+Teams recording external sales calls will find Claap’s structured output more actionable at volume.

 Does Loom have a free plan in 2025?

-Yes, Loom still offers a free plan in 2025, but it caps users at 25 recorded videos with a maximum of 5 minutes per video.
+Yes, Loom still offers a free plan, but it caps users at 25 recorded videos with a maximum of 5 minutes per video.
 AI features like auto-transcripts and filler-word removal are restricted to the Business plan at $12.50 per user per month.

 What is the main difference between Loom and Claap?

-The main difference is use-case focus: Loom is built for internal async updates and engineering documentation, while Claap is designed for revenue and product teams that need structured, searchable recordings with CRM integration.
+The core difference is use-case focus.
+Loom is built for internal async updates and engineering documentation; Claap is designed for revenue and product teams that need structured, searchable recordings with CRM integration.
 Both record screen and camera, but their collaboration and AI layers serve different workflows.

 Can Claap replace Loom entirely?

-For most sales and product teams, Claap can replace Loom entirely.
+For most sales and product teams, yes.
 However, teams that rely on Loom’s GitHub integration, its large ecosystem of embed partners, or its wider brand recognition for external sharing may find a full replacement difficult.
-Many teams run both tools for different workflow types.
+Many teams run both tools for different workflow types rather than forcing a single choice.

 Which tool has better AI features, Loom or Claap?